ismaell/xen-tools/README.markdown

   * [File::Which](http://metacpan.org/release/File-Which)
 	([Debian Package libfile-which-perl](http://packages.debian.org/libfile-which-perl))
   * and some more modules which are part of the Perl core and hence do not need to be installed separately.

-* Make, if you are not installing through a package manager
+* gnu make,and compiler ,  rpmbuild tools  if you are not installing through a package manager.

 You can try to install RPM-based distributions such as CentOS, or Fedora Core, but you will need a correctly installed and configured [rinse](http://packages.debian.org/rinse) package.
 This is currently not fully supported on all distros with xen-tools. rinse sample configs for centos6.5 added under examples -  this are fully tested .
+Rinse require fakeroot and rpmstrap to work cleanly.

 If you wish to create new Xen instances which may be controlled by users via a login shell you can have a look at the (currently